 First Timer Cruising Tips

-This is a list together several years ago by a Crown and Anchor member and may be useful for first time cruisers.
+This is a list put together several years ago by a Royal Caribbean Crown and Anchor member and may be useful for first time cruisers.
 It may also have a few tips for experienced cruisers.

-- Make sure that you have a passport, OR the documents required to cruise including your original or certified copy of your birth certificates with a raised seal and a photo ID.
+- 2. Make sure that you have a passport OR the documents required to cruise including your original or certified copy of your birth certificates with a raised seal and a photo ID.

-- Make sure that you have all of the cash you want to take.
-You will not need any local currency in Mexico.
+3. Make sure that you have all of the cash you want to take.
+You will not need any local currency in most port locations.

 4. Make sure that you have planned carefully for your arrival day and time at the cruise departure port; i.e., plan to travel there a day early, especially in winter months, and /or if you will be required to make flight connections.
 You don't want to miss your cruise due to a flight delay.

 - 5. Pack for the various activities of the cruise including exercise wear, swim wear, formal wear, casual clothes for the daytime and sports/resort casual clothes for after 6:00 PM.
 After you pack look at what you have and try to eliminate as much as you can; think mix and match tops and bottoms and plan to wear each piece twice; or do laundry on ship (or use the laundry service); Royal Caribbean brand ships do NOT have self service laundry but they will all do it for a fee.
 Here's the price schedule: http://media.royalcaribbean.com/content/en_US/pdf/LaundryPriceList.pdf

 - 6. Pack shoes for the various activities like beach shoes, sandals and/or flip flops, sneakers and good walking shoes, and shoes to wear sports casual and formal.